jscad/OpenJSCAD.org/src/NOTES.md

      * node.js either CLI or modules : the 'dist' folder contains the transpiled version of the source code
        * => OUTPUT IS a single file bundle for server side use : one for the CLI & one for the use as 'module'

-#jquery: eeek !
-Old crutch, not needed in most cases these days...ideally would need to go

-## issues:
- - increases bundle size by A LOT although almost none of it is actually used
- - "jquery-hammerjs": "^2.0.0" => npm package is broken ,see repo
-  // possible fixes with browserify-shim
-  "browser": {
-    "jquery": "./node_modules/jquery/dist/jquery.js",
-    "jquery-ui": "./node_modules/jquery-ui/jquery-ui.js"
-  },
-  "browserify-shim": {
-    "jquery": "$"
-  }
-- better fix:  get rid of jquery-hammerjs just use hammer.js !

 #file managment mind map

 On startup